rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 better solution has been on the agenda for some time.

-Simultaneously, we realized in [#24622] that the compiler had a bug that caused it erroneously assume that every projection like `I::Item` outlived the current function body, just as it assumes that type parameters like `I` outlive the current function body. **This bug can lead to unsound behavior.** Unfortunately, simply implementing the naive fix for #24622 exacerbates the shortcomings of the current rules for projections, causing widespread compilation failures in all sorts of reasonable and obviously correct code.
+Simultaneously, we realized in [#24622] that the compiler had a bug that caused it to erroneously assume that every projection like `I::Item` outlived the current function body, just as it assumes that type parameters like `I` outlive the current function body. **This bug can lead to unsound behavior.** Unfortunately, simply implementing the naive fix for #24622 exacerbates the shortcomings of the current rules for projections, causing widespread compilation failures in all sorts of reasonable and obviously correct code.